ciromattia/kcc/README.md

 * Hotfixed crash occurring on OS with Russian locale

 ####3.3:
+* Created MOBI files are not longer marked as _Personal_ on newer Kindle models
 * Margins are now automatically omitted in Panel View mode
 * Layout of panels in Panel View mode is now automatically adjusted to content
 * Support for Virtual Panel View was removed